bakon11/big-dipper-althea/README.md

 `PORT` - the port to run the app on \
 `NEXT_PUBLIC_GRAPHQL_URL` - refers to the api hosted by [BDJuno](https://github.com/forbole/bdjuno) \
 `NEXT_PUBLIC_GRAPHQL_WS` - refers to the websocket hosted by [BDJuno](https://github.com/forbole/bdjuno) \
+`NEXT_PUBLIC_GRAPHQL_PASS` - refers to the password you setup for your HUSARA engine (note this is not secure at all but works for now) \
 `NEXT_PUBLIC_URL` - the api where you will be hosting the frontend of this explorer (make sure there is no `/` at the end ex: `https://morpheus.desmos.network` not `https://morpheus.desmos.network/`) \
 `NEXT_PUBLIC_WS_CHAIN_URL` - refers to the rpc websocket hosted by the node \